 I get so many little bursts of wisdom from the customers who visit the little vintage shop where I work.
 My soul is regularly filled with the creative insights of the random folks who pass through our doors.

 Yesterday a young lady came in and I instantly knew she was a visitor from out of town.
-It could have been the very large backpack she had on that gave me the clue.
-Anyway it was our conversation that gifted me with the aha moment.
+It could have been the very large backpack she had on that gave me the clue but it was our conversation that gifted me with the wisdom nugget.

 Because the store is called Very Vintage Upcycled Chic, she asked me if we carried upcycled fabric items.
 “Not usually” I replied.
 “Is that what you do?”

-Upcycling is when you take an old item and refurbish it into something more useful for our modern times.
+For those who don’t know, upcycling is when you take an old item and refurbish it into something more useful for our modern times.

 “No, I’m a weaver actually”she said.

 She told me that she visited a friend a few years back in Germany and that friend’s mother had a rather large floor loom in her garage instead of a car.
 The mother would weave from April to October as the warmer weather would permit and then create wearable’s with the fabric she wove in the winter months when it was too cold to be in the garage.
-She said she was so fascinated with the whole process that when she returned home to Canada, she joined a weavers guild and learned how to weave.
+She said she was so fascinated with the whole process that when she returned home to Canada, she joined a weavers guild to learned how to weave.